Y’all, can we have a conversation here? Do you use essential oils?

 Spoiler alert: I’m a fan.

 (Please Note: This is a general list meant to inspire you to look further.
-Please do some research on each oil and its official recommendations before actually using it for your family.
+Please do some research on each oil and its official recommendations before actually using it for your family, taking into account age and proper dilution guidelines.
 Essential oils can be very powerful!
 Also – this list is certainly not exhaustive – these are just the things that have caught my eye that I think are really cool – you can consider it my ‘EO To-Do List’.)

 50 Amazing Uses for Essential Oils